Look at the Employment Agreement

 Ownership of Work Produced

 An attorney of this firm will only meet with you if you agree that any disputes between you and this firm will be resolved by arbitration handled via the American Arbitration Association.
-That means, if you sue this firm, you give up the right to a jury trial and agree that any trial of the dispute will be handled only by an arbitrator.
-This waiver of a jury trial applies whether or not the disputes, claims or controversies are based on events that have already occurred or will occur in the future.
+That means, if you sue this firm, you give up the right to a jury trial and agree that any examination of the dispute will be handled only by an arbitrator.
+This waiver of a jury trial applies whether or not the differences, claims, or controversies are based on events that have already occurred or will occur in the future.

 At-Will Employment Agreements

 With a well-written employment contract, the employer is restricted from firing employees anyway that they wish to or for no reason at all.
 An at-will employment agreement is when employers and employees can both go their separate ways when they want to without any reason or resolution.
-This means the employee can leave the job without giving notice and also the employer can terminate your hire for no reason and without warning.
+This means the employee can leave the job without giving notice, and also, the employer can terminate your hire for no reason and without warning.